Md-sakib-al-hasan/bycycle_fontend4/README.md

 - **Shopping Cart**: Manages the user's shopping cart and prepares data for checkout.
 - **Payment Gateway**: Processes payments securely via SSLCommerz.

+## Visite webside

+## 🔐 Authentication Required

+This project requires authentication to access.
+Please use the credentials provided by the administrator.

+### 🧪 Test Credentials (For online Testing)

+For testing purposes, you can use the following test credentials:

+- **SuperAdminEmail:** `sakib@gmil.com`
+- **SuperAdminPassword:** `sakib!123`

+- **Customer:** `just create a account/sigine/google/github`

+⚠️ **Do not use these credentials in production!**

+If you're a developer running this locally, you can create a test account in the database or use environment variables for securing access.

 ## Installation

 ### Prerequisites